cbartram/kraken-api/README.md

 You can also run `./scripts/deploy.sh` to build, zip, and upload the function to AWS.

+# Management

+The following sections describe how you can manage and configure Kraken plugins elements like:
+- Plugin Sales
+- Beta plugins
+- Adding plugins

 ## Plugin Verification & Loading

 When the Kraken client needs to load a plugin it will make a request on behalf of the authenticated user to generate